nabla-c0d3/sslyze/docs/available-scan-commands.rst

 Appendix: Scan Commands
 #######################

-Every type of scan that SSLyze can run against a server (supported cipher suites, session renegotiation, etc.) is represented by a ``ScanCommand``, which, when run against a server, will return a specific result.
+Every type of TLS check that SSLyze can run against a server (supported cipher suites, session renegotiation, etc.) is represented by a ``ScanCommand``, which, when run against a server, will return a specific result.

 This page lists all the ``ScanCommand`` and their corresponding results available in the current release of SSLyze.

-For an example on how to run a ``ScanCommand``, see :doc:`/running-scan-commands`.
+For an example on how to run a scan via the Python API, see :doc:`/running-a-scan-in-python`.

 .. contents::
    :depth: 2